Features new to Windows 7: Desktop Slideshow

 Windows 7 introduces a desktop slideshow feature that periodically changes the desktop wallpaper based on a user-defined interval; the change is accompanied by a smooth fade transition with a duration that can be customized via the Windows Registry.
 The desktop slideshow feature supports local images and images obtained via RSS.

 Gadgets

 With Windows Vista, Microsoft introduced the Windows Sidebar to host Microsoft Gadgets that displayed details such as feeds and sports scores; the gadgets could optionally be placed on the Windows desktop.
-With Windows 7, gadgets can still be placed on the Windows desktop, but the Windows Sidebar itself has been removed, and the platform has been renamed as Windows Desktop Gadgets.
+With Windows 7, gadgets can still be placed on the Windows desktop, but the sidebar itself has been removed, and the platform has been renamed as Windows Desktop Gadgets.
 Gadgets are more closely integrated with Windows Explorer, but the gadgets themselves continue to operate in a single sidebar.exe process (unlike in Windows Vista where gadgets could operate in multiple sidebar.exe processes).
 New features for gadgets include: